-5.11.9.
-Historic England states that 'non-designated heritage assets can be identified in a number of ways, including:

-- Local heritage lists

-- Local and Neighbourhood Plans

-- · Conservation area appraisals and reviews

-- · Decision-making on planning applications
+- 5.11.6.
+Historic England states22 that 'non-designated heritage assets can be identified in a number of ways, including: - Local heritage lists - Local and Neighbourhood Plans - Conservation area appraisals and reviews - Decision-making on planning applications' - 5.11.7.

-- 5.11.10.
 The document acknowledges that such a designation is not as strong as those for designated heritage assets, but that they are still important.
-The NPPF also sets out that the significance of a non-designated heritage asset should be taken into account when determining an application affecting such an asset.
-Any harm to or loss of the asset will require a balanced judgement depending on the scale of any harm or loss and the significance of the heritage

-- 5.11.11.
-Policy WP-B1 seeks to protect the significance identified locally important assets and their setting

-as appropriate.
-The significance, can be defined (in accordance with the NPPF) as 'the value of a heritage asset to this and future generations because of its heritage interest.
+The NPPF paragraph 209 states that the significance of a non-designated heritage asset should be taken into account when determining an application affecting such an asset.
+Any harm to or loss of the asset will require a balanced judgement depending on the scale of any harm or loss and the significance of the heritage asset. - 5.11.8.
+Policy WP-B1 seeks to protect the significance of the identified non-designated heritage assets and their setting as appropriate.
+The significance can be defined (in accordance with the NPPF paragraph 195) as 'the value of a heritage asset to this and future generations because of its heritage interest.
 The interest may be archaeological, architectural, artistic or historic'.
 It may also extend to the setting of the asset, particularly if this was also important and remains so to date.
-Historic England state that 'conservation is the process of maintaining and managing change to heritage assets in a way that sustains and, where appropriate, enhances their significance.'
+Historic England state that 'conservation is the process of maintaining and managing change to heritage assets in a way that sustains and, where appropriate, enhances their significance.'23 - 5.11.9.
+Policies in local plans relevant to heritage assets are in Test Valley Borough Revised Local Plan E9 and New Forest National Park Local Plan SP16.